 #6

-Daenerys might be the Mother of Dragons, but she also feels a maternal duty toward her ever-increasing army of soldiers and followers.
+Daenerys might have been the Mother of Dragons, but she also felt a maternal duty toward her army of soldiers and followers.
 Catelyn Stark’s final act was a (failed) attempt to protect her first born.
 And then there’s, erm, Cersei (Lena Headey).
 Say what you will, the woman loved her children — mostly.
 Bye, Tommen!

 #9